Blog: Advertising Trench Watches

 The term waterproof was used at the time to means the watch would withstand rain, or splashing with water whilst hand washing.
 The requirements of recreational diving, or even swimming wearing a watch, were not considered until well into the twentieth century.
 Watches are not called waterproof today, recognising that such an absolute standard cannot be achieved, but are characterised by different degrees of water resistance.
 Note that the advertisement does not claim that the Aquatic is the first waterproof wristwatch.
 That is because the Aquatic was preceded in 1915 by the Tavannes “Submarine” wristwatch.
 Harrods would surely have liked to sell the Submarine wristwatch, but Brook and Son of Edinburgh were the sole agents.

 The wristwatch at top right, has a Borgel patent screw case.
-Invented by François Borgel of Geneva and patented in 1891, the Borgel screw case was very widely used for officer's wristwatches and trench watches during the Great War.
+Invented by François Borgel of Geneva and patented in 1891, the Borgel screw case was very widely used for officer's wristwatches and trench watches during World War One.
 The advert does not specifically name Borgel, but the statement that the watch has a patent damp and dust proof case, together with the milled bezel, the onion crown on the end of a significant stem tube projecting from the case, and the pin-set in an olivette next to the crown for hand setting, leave no doubt that it is a Borgel case.

 Although it was advertised as being damp and dust proof rather than waterproof, the Borgel screw case was much better sealed than jointed cases.
 The movements of watches with Borgel cases were very well protected from the adverse conditions in the trenches and often emerge in almost factory fresh condition after over 100 years.